 On October 10, 2015, the PBOC told investors it would continue to let the yuan be affected by market forces.
 It also reassured them that the movement would not be sudden.
 The PBOC wanted to allow the yuan to evolve slowly toward a floating exchange rate.
 That would give it more flexibility with monetary policy.
 It's another step toward promoting the yuan to replace the dollar as the world's global reserve currency.

 On January 6, 2016, the PBOC further relaxed its control of the yuan as part of China's economic reform.
 It allowed the yuan to fall to 6.5567 from 6.5084 on January 1, 2016.
 The uncertainty over the yuan's future helped send the Dow down 400 points.
-By the end of that week, the yuan had fallen to 6.5853, sending the Dow down more than 1,000 points in the first week of the year.
+On January 11, it was 6.58055.
+Investors panicked and sent the Dow down more than 1,000 points in the first week of the year.
 The government guided the yuan lower throughout the rest of the year.
 On October 1, 2016, it reached a six-year low of 6.7008.

 The PBOC wanted the International Monetary Fund to designate the yuan as an official reserve currency.
 The IMF required the yuan to be driven more by market forces, even if it meant greater market volatility.